extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 .. note::
     The VCS ID for switch spine and leaves should be different in both the ZTP-enabled configuration and non-ZTP enabled configuration.
-If the VCS IDs are same, the switches will automatically form an Ethernet fabric.
-For example, the VCS ID for spines can be 1 and for leaves can be 2.
+If the VCS IDs are the same, the switches will automatically form an Ethernet fabric.
+For example, the VCS ID for spines can be 1 and for leaves it can be 2.

 Initial Fabric Provisioning
 ---------------------------